docpad-archive/documentation/Plugins.md

 ## Installing

-To install a plugin, do a `npm install -f docpad-plugin-#{pluginName}` inside your website's directory.
-For instance, to install the [eco](https://github.com/bevry/docpad-extras/tree/master/plugins/eco/) plugin, you would do `npm install -f docpad-plugin-eco`
+To install a plugin, do a `npm install --save docpad-plugin-#{pluginName}` inside your website's directory.
+For instance, to install the [eco](https://github.com/bevry/docpad-extras/tree/master/plugins/eco/) plugin, you would do `npm install --save docpad-plugin-eco`

 ## Renderers